Travel Report: Seac Pai Van Park, Macau.

 February 2018.
 After five nights in the hustle and bustle of Macau Peninsula, I was definitely in need of a change of pace.
 Happily then, a day spent strolling around Coloane Island provides just that.
-Start your wanderings here at Seac Gai Van Park, Macau’s largest natural green area; a beautiful, protected animal park converted from farmland.
+Start your wanderings here at Seac Pai Van Park, Macau’s largest natural green area.
+Once home to farmland, the park’s creators transformed the land into a protected animal park.

-February 2018.
-Just follow the various paths that run around Seac Pai Van Park.
-There’s no order, you can go as you please.
-Along the way you’ll see flamingos at the central reservoir, as well as an aviary, ostriches and all manner of primates, including the endangered squirrel monkey and a red panda enclosure.
+Just follow the various paths that wind around the park.
+There’s no particular direction you have to follow, you can go as you please.
+Along the way you’ll see flamingos at the central reservoir, as well as an aviary, ostriches and all manner of primates.
+Moreover, there are enclosures dedicated to the endangered squirrel monkey and the red panda.

-February 2018.
 Stop for a moment along the way to check out this quirky tribute to an old transit plane used in the 1930s.
-Used to transport goods and people between Macau and Portugal, it eventually crashed and its remains were brought back to Macau and pieced back together for its final resting place in the park.
+Used to transport goods and people between Macau and Portugal, one day it crashed and its remains were brought back to Macau.
+Eventually, the good folk at the park pieced it back together and installed it here for show.

 For more on my time in this amazing corner of China, check out my other articles on Macau.